bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-09-state-machines.md

 ## Results Submission
 * Hand in a lab report (including your diagrams)
-* Take part in the oral test on Nov.
-26 2020
+* present your lab in the following lab
 More info on the [Labs](..) page.

 ***